The Nidus Registry is different from other registries set up by the government or required by legislation.

 The idea of the Nidus Registry came out of a grass-roots law reform of adult guardianship -based on real life experiences – undertaken in British Columbia (a province of Canada).
 BC had a Wills Registry that was used after death; but what about when someone is alive?
 Communication is even more important and time sensitive!

-Following is an overview of the 4 steps when registering with the Nidus Registry.
-Details for each step is below.
+Following is an overview of the 4 steps when self-registering with the Nidus Registry.
+Details for each step are below.

-- Go to the Account/Welcome page, scroll down to Registration Options and make a selection.
+When Registry Account is created (or at successful Log In) you will be at the Account/Welcome page.
+Scroll down to Registration Options and make a selection.
 You will get an email confirmation of registration.

 Once a Registry Account is created – you can make registrations from the Account/Welcome page.
 Scroll down to Registration Options and select a type of registration to make.